Pylons/pyramid/docs/narr/firstapp.rst

 The :meth:`pyramid.configuration.Configurator.begin` method tells the system that application configuration has begun.
-In particular, this causes the :term:`application registry` associated with this configurator to become the "current" application registry, meaning that code which attempts to use the application registry :term:`thread local` will obtain the registry associated with the configurator.
+In particular, this causes the :term:`application registry` associated with this configurator to become the "current" application registry.
+Code that subsequently attempts to use the application registry :term:`thread local` will obtain the registry associated with this configurator.
 This is an explicit step because it's sometimes convenient to use a configurator without causing the registry associated with the configurator to become "current".

 .. note::